Mr. Joseph Ovsenek reports

 About Pretium Resources Inc.

-Pretium is emerging as the premier low-cost intermediate gold producer with production at the high-grade underground Brucejack mine in Northern British Columbia now at steady state.
+Pretium is a low-cost intermediate gold producer with the high-grade gold underground Brucejack mine in Northern British Columbia.

 We seek Safe Harbor.